-I am trying to do the best I can and do all the things that need doing to stay #SortaSuperMummish.
-I have had a cry because I can’t fulfil the expectations of my own ego.
-I remember my Dear Dad, who is no longer with us, telling me to brush my teeth.
+Trying to do the best I can.
+Trying to do all the things that need doing to feel “Sorta Super Mum-ish”.
+Am I doing too much.
+I have had a cry because, I can’t fulfil the expectations of my own ego.
+I remember, my dear Dad, (who is no longer with us).
+Telling me to brush my teeth.
 He told me to look after my teeth.

-The dentist has told us to stop with the fizzy drinks as carbonated water and sugar effect the soft gums and teeth.
+Dentist orders: Stop with the fizzy drinks as carbonated water and sugar effect the soft gums and teeth.
 If he has a soft drink, then we have to wash his mouth out with water.
-We are to limit sweets.
-Well, he loves the donuts!
+Limit sweets.
+Well, he loves Donuts from Coles!
 If he eats a sweet with sugar he has to brush and floss because he has soft teeth.
-His teeth are first teeth.
+First teeth.
 Baby teeth.
 You would think this does not matter if he loses a tooth or two because he will get new ones.
 But having the teeth there shape his mouth for the next teeth apparently.

-Trying to educate the young Oscar about the importance of looking after his teeth is hard.
+Trying to educate the boy about the importance of looking after his teeth is hard.
 He says he does not care.
-I tell him that he will care once his tooth has rotted so much his nerve is exposed.
+I tell him that he will care once he feels the pain of a rotted tooth.
 That is a great pain indeed.

-I do remember some years ago it was identified the first time he had some filling work done, he had to see the paediatric dentist who sent him to the Wakefield hospital so he could be put under a general anasethetic to get the first filling done because some decay had been detected.
+I do remember some years ago it was identified the first time he had some filling work done.
+We had to see the peadiatric dentist who sent him to the hospital so he could be put under a general anaesethetic to get the first filling done because some decay had been detected.
 We were wary of it.
 I remember we could not commence with procedure on the specific set date because he had a cold which was a contra-indication for surgery We had to go back a second time.
-While my bundle of joy was having the procedure Mum and Dad had a coffee downstairs.
+While my “bundle of joy” was having the procedure Mum and Dad had a coffee downstairs.
 We were back with him when he opened his eyes to love the little cherub.